Jimbly/LD47-dante-sleeps/README.md

-Dante Sleeps - LD47 - Stuck in a loop
+Dante Slumbers - LD47 - Stuck in a loop
 ============================

 Ludum Dare 47 Entry by Jimbly - "Dante Slumbers"